yyren/FNVC/README.md

   Unfortunately, ~1.3-41.3 times true-positive variants (~3,700-79,000) were eliminated simultaneously.
 We present a filtering protocol FNVC based on gradient boosting decision tree-based method to eliminate ~73-90% false-positive variants and decrease the loss of true-positive variants from tens of thousands to less than 1000 average.<br>

   We show that FNVC demonstrates the most accurate performance with the highest AUC, Matthews correlation coefficient (MCC), and F1-minor score.
-Furthermore, it is the only method that consistently eliminates more false-positive variants than the loss of true-positive variants.<br>
+Furthermore, it is the only method that consistently eliminates more false-positive variants than the loss of true-positive variants (log OFO <0).<br>

 ![AUC](Pictures/Comparison_of_different_methods.png)<br>